chebpy/chebpy/README.rst

     from matplotlib.pyplot import *
     from chebpy import chebfun

-The function ``chebfun`` behaves in much the same way as its Matlab counterpart.
-As good a way as any to begin is to type:
+The function ``chebfun`` behaves in essentially the same way as its Matlab counterpart.
+A good way to begin is to type:

 .. code:: python